computerjazz/remote-lighthouse/README.md

 Codes can be transmitted via `ESP_IP_ADDRESS/send?type=CODE_TYPE&value=CODE_VALUE&length=CODE_LENGTH`

-Wiring is tricky.
-I had to use different configurations for uploading code and for running (the upload config will work to run, but it won't reload your code when rebooting the ESP8266, meaning that every time you reset, you need to re-upload your sketch.
+I had to use two slightly different wiring configurations: one for uploading code and one for running my sketch (the upload config _will_ work to run, but the ESP8266 won't reload your code after reboot, meaning you'll need to re-upload your sketch every time it boots.
 [Check the Boot Mode docs for wiring](https://arduino-esp8266.readthedocs.io/en/latest/boards.html#boot-messages-and-modes)).

-The USB module on the left of the Upload schematic is what you'll select as your board/serial port in the Arduino IDE (I used [this one](https://www.amazon.com/gp/product/B01HXT8DZ4/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1))
+You'll select the USB module on the left of the Upload schematic as your board/serial port in the Arduino IDE (I used [this one](https://www.amazon.com/gp/product/B01HXT8DZ4/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1))

-Here's the layout that worked for me:

 ### Upload code
 ![upload schematic](http://i.imgur.com/w0WYHbT.jpg)